Amnesty says EU-Turkey migrant plan is morally, legally flawed

 The aim is to persuade Syrians and others that they have better prospects if they stay in Turkey, with increased EU funding for housing, schools and subsistence.

 "This idea of swapping human beings – it is just kind of shocking.
-These people have travelled, risking their lives," Shetty said.
+These people have traveled, risking their lives," Shetty said.

 He praised Turkey for taking in the largest number of Syrian refugees but said it could not be considered a safe country, especially in the border area with Syria where some of the large camps are situated.